hiroyuki-kasai/ClassifierToolbox/README.md

     - [JACOBI_EIGENVALUE](https://people.sc.fsu.edu/~jburkardt/m_src/jacobi_eigenvalue/jacobi_eigenvalue.html) is a MATLAB library which computes the eigenvalues and eigenvectors of a real symmetric matrix.
     - [NMFLibrary](https://github.com/hiroyuki-kasai/NMFLibrary) is for [NMF](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization).
     - [SparseGDLibrary](https://github.com/hiroyuki-kasai/SparseGDLibrary) is for [Robust PCA](https://en.wikipedia.org/wiki/Robust_principal_component_analysis) classifier.
+- Note that please see the corresponding license for each.
 <br />